How the work works

 Start with the real issue, not the template answer

-Clients usually arrive with a problem that is already wasting time, blocking work, or creating stress.
+Clients usually arrive with a problem that is already wasting time, blocking work, or making their current setup feel dated.
 SlendyStuff is built to step into that situation quickly, identify what is actually happening, and move toward a fix that makes sense in the real world.

 That means less canned advice, fewer dead ends, and more attention to the parts other support channels tend to skip.